 You will be given a provisional date for the operation by the breast surgeon at your outpatient appointment.
-The hospital will send you a confirmation of this date as well as an appointment for your pre-operation health check, which will take place with a nurse a few days before your operation.
+We will give you confirmation of this date as well as an appointment for your pre-operation health check, which will take place with a nurse a few days before your operation.